cpmpercussion/homepage/_posts/2012-05-15-concert-at-palmgren-conservatorium.md

 type: post
 published: true
 meta: {}
+description: "Ensemble Evolution had a fun concert this weekend at Palmgren Conservatory in Pori, Finland.
+The highlight for me was our performance of one of my pieces,"
 ---

 Ensemble Evolution had a fun concert this weekend at Palmgren Conservatory in Pori, Finland.
 The highlight for me was our performance of one of my pieces, a nice theory, with the percussion students there and Janne Tuomi from the Osuma Ensemble.
 We got a great review in the local paper and Maria took a video of my piece!
 We have to thank Toni Hietala for setting up the concert and all of his support.